Mouad4399/a-fast-python-sorting-algorithm-for-integers/README.md

 ![Figure_1](https://github.com/Mouad4399/a-fast-python-sorting-algorithm-for-integers/assets/130489466/920667b3-c1d8-46e9-a737-361ef9ec2302)

-## implimentation on Leetcode challenge : 912.
+## implementation on Leetcode challenge : 912.
 Sort an Array
 After submitting my short efficient code , it quickly solved the problem and Beats 90.45% of users with Python3 in Leetcode in terms of time which already good ,

 ![image](https://github.com/Mouad4399/a-fast-python-sorting-algorithm-for-integers/assets/130489466/0af610f4-5de1-46c8-a26a-35c2318c0fbb)